China's first high-tech stealth fighter enters service

 making rapid progress in resolution and visual quality.
 Fully

-artificial eyes are eventually developed that can actually provide
+artificial eyes are eventually developed that actually provide

-better vision than normal eyes.
-This leads even healthy people to "upgrade"
+better vision than healthy eyes.
+This leads even people with normal eyes to "upgrade"

 Connected vehicle technology is being deployed in a number of countries